A Letter from the Owners:

 Island Acres Amenities

 We are proud to offer a wide range of amenities for our guests.
-If you do not find everything you need for your kitchen or kitchenette in your room, please help yourself to baking sheets, pots, pans, and more in Unit 19 where our guest laundry is located.
+If you do not find everything you need for your kitchen or kitchenette in your room, please help yourself to baking sheets, pots, pans, and more in the 501 building next to the patio.
 If you are unable to find what you need, please feel free to text us for assistance.

 Suggested Outdoor Activities in the Area